IBM/watsonx-data-lab/docs/wxd-vmware.md

 ![Browser](wxd-images/wxd-internet.png)

-If it shows Wired Off, make sure to turn it on by clicking on the arrow and choosing “Connect”.
+If it shows Wired Off, make sure to turn it on by clicking on the arrow and choosing "Connect".

 ![Browser](wxd-images/wxd-interneton.png)